 St Mary’s – the church remains open daily from 9.00 am to 5.00 pm for private prayer and meditation.
 Please feel free to walk through the churchyard and enjoy the snowdrops and the daffodils.

-Zoom services on the internet – These will be every Sunday at 9.30am, either a Holy Communion or a Morning Prayer service, hosted by the members of St Mary’s, Postling and St. Martin’s, Acrise, and every Wednesday at 8am, Morning Prayer, led by one of the ministry team.
+Wednesday at 8am, Morning Prayer by Zoom, led by one of the ministry team.
 This is a short service, with slightly different liturgy across a three week rota, depending on who is leading it.
 All are welcome.
 If there is something you would particularly like us to add to the prayers let us know.

 ++ Join in by telephone too ++